State and Local Tax

 How can remote sellers prepare for the strategic decisions around sales and use tax that may come with the passing of the Marketplace Fairness Act?

-In this article McGladrey's Craig Ridenour and Brian Kirkell discuss how the narrow application of constitutional limitations has in recent years resulted in more frequent use of alternative apportionment by both taxpayers and tax administrators, which, in turn, has caused many states to place significant obstacles in the path of taxpayers seeking the benefits of alternative apportionment.
+McGladrey's Craig Ridenour and Brian Kirkell discuss how the narrow application of constitutional limitations has resulted in more frequent use of alternative apportionment by both taxpayers and tax administrators.

 On Jan.
 8, 2013, the Tennessee Department of Revenue (DOR) published Revenue Ruling 12-27